Styr0foam/Styr0foam/README.md

 - Hello!!
 I'm Styr0foam / Suchiren :3
-- 👀 I’m interested in ...
+- I'm interested in a lot of things!
+Too many to list :,)
 - Currently learning Godot while studying digital art and animation !
 - Would love to collaborate on indie games !!
 - You can reach me with my Special Business Email (tm) happosuchiren@gmail.com !